 The Track Program is an educational program designed to enrich students' experiences and opportunities, and expose them to various concentrations of study.
 GW SMHS believes this program will further students' medical careers by providing a broader healthcare perspective and exposure to leadership opportunities.

 Students have the opportunity to choose a program of study in one of several areas of healthcare outside of the standard clinical curriculum.
-The Track Program's areas of study are:
+The areas of study within the Track Program:

 Track Program Requirements